wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 ## Day 2 - Demo, Q & A about homework, HTML5 Semantic Elements

 We will go over the homework from the first day and solve any roadblock encountered.
-We will talk about the new semantic elements that come with HTML5 that will allows us to create a website semantically.
+We will talk about the new semantic elements that come with HTML5 that allow us to create a website using semantic elements.

 ### Homework for day 2